MasterChef Croatia: Season 5 (2022)

 The finalists in order of elimination were Emina Bajramović, Leo Jurešić, Jelica Boto, Lucija Kerečin, Ivica Višić, Maja Jalšovec, Lucija Davidović, Luka Marin, Mevlija Delić, Marko Kolak, Nikola Kotur, Luka Piasevoli, Vesna Slavica, Matea Alduk, Andrea Dević, Tihomir Krklec, Ivana Ivić, Anita Vuković, and Wannapa Ponyon.
 The season was won by Maja Šabić.

 Season 6 (2023)

 The sixth season ran from 4 September to 29 December 2023, concluding after 61 episodes.
 The winner was Luka Veić.

 Season 7 (2024)

 Auditions for the seventh season opened in March 2024.
 For the first time since the fourth season, the judging panel was revamped: Damir Tomljanović and Melkior Bašić were replaced with Goran Kočiš and Mario Mihelj; Stjepan Vukadin, however, remained on the panel.

 The season premiered on 15 September and concluded on 30 December 2024 after 60 episodes.
 The winner was Ante Vukadin.

 Season 8 (2025)

 Applications for the eighth season began in October 2024.
 It premiered on 15 September 2025 with Mario Mihelj, Stjepan Vukadin and Goran Kočiš returning as the judges.
+The season was won by Endrina Muqaj.

+Season 9 (2026)

+The ninth season was confirmed in January 2026.
+The trailer for the season was released on 11 August 2026.
+On 4 September 2026, a premiere date of 14 September 2024 was announced.